sillyfrog/magicauthserver-advanced/README.md

 A more authentication server to work with my [Magic Reverse Proxy](https://github.com/sillyfrog/magicreverseproxy), including support for two factor auth with [Authy](https://authy.com/)

-A `Dockerfile` is included, this pulls in all of the dependancies via pip.
+A `Dockerfile` is included, this pulls in all of the dependencies via pip.
 This version stores details in a Postgres Database, and caches keys/cookies in Redis.

 ## Database setup